-NorDig HbbTV Functions in addition to basic functionality HbbTV HbbTV function activation Please refer to the HbbTV specification.
+NorDig HbbTV Functions in addition to basic functionality HbbTV function activation Please refer to the HbbTV specification.
 This function activates the HbbTV Digital Teletext application.
 Typically this function is covered by the Teletext or Red control.
 M Back Please refer to the HbbTV specification.
-This function is always available to applications once an HbbTV application is active М Exit This function terminates the currently running HbbTV application.
-It does not disable the HbbTV feature, therefore if the current service has an auto-start application then it shall be re-launched and broadcast video shall be reset to its default position. М Key: $M = Mandatory$, $O = Optional$, $T = temporary$ change, $P = persistent$ change, $- = not$ applied $Tp = Temporary$ change with a persistent system setting licable,
+This function is always available to applications once an HbbTV application is active M Exit This function terminates the currently running HbbTV application.
+It does not disable the HbbTV feature, therefore if the current service has an auto-start application then it shall be re-launched and broadcast video shall be reset to its default position.
+M Key: M = Mandatory, O = Optional, T = temporary change, P = persistent change, - = not applicable, Tp = Temporary change of a persistent system setting

-Table 8.4 User Control, NorDig HbbTV functions
+Table 31 User Control, NorDig HbbTV functions